babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 ### BabelScript

-Having presets for proposals so early in the process may imply to people that these proposals are guaranteed to move forward or have a stable implementation.
+Having presets for proposals so early in the process may imply that these proposals are guaranteed to move forward or have a stable implementation.

 [TC39](https://tc39.github.io/process-document/) urges caution when using Stage 2-or below proposals, as it might result in inadvertent pressure from the community to keep the implementation as-is instead of improving it for fear of breaking existing code or ecosystem fragmentation (e.g. using a different symbol like `#` instead of `@` for decorators).